Category: MA Housing Regulations

 Boston’s housing market is made up of so many young professionals who are highly educated, financially sophisticated, and fiscally responsible.
 And everyone knows that buying is always the better bet.
 Right?
 Tax breaks and endless home value appreciation mean that the first thing you must do when you get that great job or that long-awaited

 A lack of available housing is a consistent theme heard throughout the US these days, and that holds especially true in the Boston real estate market.
-Building new homes is an obvious solution to combating the housing problem, but a slew of factors are negatively impacting the residential construction workforce.
+Building new homes is an obvious solution to combating the housing problem.
+However, a slew of factors are negatively impacting the residential construction workforce.